 - 2013 Nationwide Champion

 - In NASCAR team owners own the rights to numbers.
 Richard Childress owns the rights to #3 which was driven by the late Dale Earnhardt.
 Earnhardt was killed during the 2001 Daytona race.
 NASCAR has a policy that they do not retire numbers so Childress retained the rights to #3 but never fielded it until this season.
 There have been a lot of mixed emotions about the #3 coming back and Dillon driving it.
-Dillon grew up around the track with his grandfather and Earnhardt driving and winning with the #3.
+Dillon grew up around the track with his grandfather and Earnhardt drove and won with the #3.
 Dillon has been using that number in the Nationwide and Truck series.
-Personally I’m not a fan of Dillon and would rather not see anyone using the #3, however I understand the family connection.
-To me the #3 will always be associated with “The Intimidator” Dale Earnhardt
+I’m not a fan of Dillon and would rather not see anyone using the #3, however, I understand the family connection.

 - Favorite for Rookie of the Year honors, with #42 Kyle Larson as biggest competition